froocpu/bld_db/cube/README.md

 FD -> FU -> BU
 ```

+However, `print(Cube.stickers)` will return this nested array:

+    [[[0 0 0]
+      [0 0 1]
+      [0 0 0]]

+     [[1 1 1]
+      [1 1 0]
+      [1 1 1]]

+     [[2 2 2]
+      [2 2 3]
+      [2 2 2]]

+     [[3 3 3]
+      [3 3 2]
+      [3 3 3]]

+     [[4 4 4]
+      [4 4 4]
+      [4 4 4]]

+     [[5 5 5]
+      [5 5 5]
+      [5 5 5]]]

+This signature is unique to that cube state, regardless of the alg that takes you there.

-What this means is that as long as the deltas are stored, that it shouldn't matter what the user's buffer preferences are.
-As long as they have the capacity to search with three pieces, the database will return algs based on the delta that commutator case would leave.
+What this means is that as long as the lists of arrays are stored, that it shouldn't matter what the user's buffer preferences or sticker naming conventions are.
+As long as they have the capacity to search for three pieces to cycle, then the database can return algs based on the delta that cube state would generate.

+    GIVEN
+        that a user selects their starting buffer (or buffer sticker)
+    AND
+        that user selects their next two targets for a commutator
+    WHEN
+        they send the query to the database
+    THEN
+        the stickers will be converted to a stickers signature
+    AND
+        all of the algs matching that signature will be returned.

+This also opens up the possibility of

 ## TODO

-- [ ] Write a wrapper for the Cube class:
+- [ ] Write a wrapper for the `Cube` class:
     - [ ] Configure the rendering properties.
     - [ ] Create wrapper methods for M moves, S moves, E moves, rotations etc.
 - [ ] Decide on a method of storing and querying the deltas rather than individual algs.